lucdar/laclark.me/content/blog/price-adjustment-calculator.md

 where the values were different.

 I used Rust to write my tests since I knew the built-in testing framework was easy to set up and use.
-The test I wrote generates random values for all of the inputs within a reasonable range, calculates the adjusted price and resulting revenue, and checks to see if the desired revenue and actual revenue are equal.
+The test I wrote generates random values for all the inputs within a reasonable range, calculates the adjusted price and resulting revenue, and checks to see if the desired revenue and actual revenue are equal.
 This gets repeated 10,000,000 times, and if the revenues are ever unequal, it